Cognitive Comparability and the Limits of Governance: Evaluating Authority Under Radical Capability Asymmetry: Introduction

 \section{Introduction}

-Repeated surveys of AI researchers show a sustained expectation that AI systems may match or surpass human-level performance across a broad range of cognitive tasks within the coming decades. \citet{grace2018will} found that median estimates for a 50\% probability of high-level machine intelligence varied dramatically with question framing, ranging from the 2060s to beyond 2130, while follow-up surveys have shown these estimates shifting substantially earlier.
-A 2023 survey of 2,778 researchers reported a median estimate of 2047~\cite{grace2025thousands, muller2016future}.
+Repeated surveys of AI researchers show a sustained expectation that AI systems may match or surpass human-level performance across a broad range of cognitive tasks within the coming decades. \citet{grace2018will} found that median estimates for a 50\% probability of high-level machine intelligence varied substantially with question framing, ranging from the mid-2050s to the late 2060s, while follow-up surveys have shown these estimates shifting earlier still.
+A 2023 survey of 2,778 researchers reported a median estimate of 2047~\cite{grace2025thousands}.
 These forecasts carry substantial uncertainty and documented methodological limitations, including the framing sensitivity just noted and regional variation.
 They do not establish that artificial superintelligence will be developed, but they do establish that a significant fraction of AI researchers take the possibility seriously.
 Combined with assessments of existential risk from advanced AI~\cite{carlsmith2022power, bostrom2013existential, ord2020precipice}, they give governance theory reason to develop evaluative tools now, before specific proposals become urgent.

 The question has gained practical urgency as leaders of major AI laboratories project artificial superintelligence within years, while technology leaders and AI researchers have begun framing superintelligence development as a geopolitical challenge requiring national security strategy~\cite{hendrycks2025superintelligence}.
 The Future of Life Institute's statement on superintelligence has gathered over 133,000 signatories, including leading AI researchers, calling for international action to prevent uncontrolled development~\cite{fli2025statement}.
 The United Kingdom's House of Lords debated a superintelligence moratorium in early 2026, and prominent researchers have argued that ASI development without explicit humanity-wide consent constitutes an impermissible imposition~\cite{aguirre2025keep, yudkowsky2025anyone}.
 Prevention of unsafe ASI development is one response to these concerns; governance frameworks for the case where prevention is incomplete or unsuccessful are another.
 The two are not mutually exclusive: responsible preparation requires both.
 This paper contributes to the second.